tubajack/liri-node-app/README.md

 After getting some good examples in class, and getting good advice from my instructor, I decided to start tackling the project.
 Before starting, I planned out the project using a project board.
 This board enabled me to split the project into smaller, more manageable tasks.

+**First Issue**: The first issue that I ran into on this project was making sure that I got all of the right files downloaded into the program.
+*Resolved*: I read through the directions for this several times before downloading everything that I needed.

+**Second Issue**: I needed several APIs to make this project work.
+I was able to get all of the APIs that I needed except for the BandsinTown API.
+I had to email the customer support department there to get the API that I needed.
+They don't just give anyone the API.
+They asked me for verification and for my instructor's verification.
+*Resolved*: It took me a day to realize that there was an API for Bands in Town already provided.
+My instructor pointed that out to me **after** I got my own
+API from BandsinTown.